What You’ll Learn 🧩

 10}

-which represents the Dewesoft DCOM interface.
-We create a getter function called getSyncChannels()
+member variable, which represents the Dewesoft DCOM interface.

-, filter them and return only the synchronous ones.
+, filters the results, and returns only the synchronous channels.

 1// dewesoft_bridge.h